onekiloparsec/vuex-module-generator/README.md

 ### Actions

-...these actions, which **both update the store module and return the request body** (making the use of them very flexible, trust me):
+...these actions, which **both update the store module and return the request body** (making the use of them very flexible):

 * a `listSatellites()` (which can receive search parameters like this: `listSatellites({key1: value1, key2: value2}`)
 * a `createSatellite(payload)` with a `payload` object